BUY TWO OR MORE GUIDES - UP TO 20% OFF

 zion tunnel entrance

-But if you are driving a trailer, large vehicle, bus or RV, you will need to obtain a $15 permit from the visitors center, and can ONLY go through the tunnel when rangers are present to escort vehicles.
+But if you are driving a trailer, large vehicle, bus, or RV, you will need to obtain a ~$15 permit from the visitor center, and can ONLY go through the tunnel when rangers are present to escort vehicles.

 When Rangers are present they only let through one lane of traffic at a time.
 This helps larger vehicles get through the tunnel without incident.